kiljoy001/9pe-server/DEPLOYMENT_GUIDE.md

 [gpu]
 enabled = true
-backend = "opencl"  # Or "cuda" if you have CUDA installed device_id = 0
+backend = "sycl"  # Or "cuda" if you have CUDA installed device_id = 0

 [consensus]